Finland’s Thomson Shining for WHL’s Rockets

 The Rockets (6-10-0-0) have been trending up and will be gunning for their third straight home win tonight — and sixth victory in their last eight games overall — when they host the Brandon Wheat Kings (8-3-3-2).
 That is where Thomson’s focus had turned, insisting he isn’t looking too far ahead or fixating on all the draft hype.

-“I only want to play a good season and get drafted, of course, but I’m not thinking about that,” said Thomson, who may also be playing his way onto the radar for Finland’s world-junior team ahead of the Christmastime tournament being held in his new home of British Columbia, starting Boxing Day in Vancouver and Victoria.
+“I only want to play a good season and get drafted, of course, but I’m not thinking about that,” said Thomson, who may also be playing his way onto the radar for Finland’s world-junior team ahead of the Christmastime tournament being held in his new home of British Columbia, starting on Boxing Day in Vancouver and Victoria.
 “I hope so, I’d really like to play World Juniors.
 I want to show the Finnish coach how I can play, so if they like the way I play, I’ll get to go there.”

 Foote’s Take on the Draft, Development